 If you intend to work and study while pursuing higher education in the UK, you’ll be pleased to know that the government supports this.
 As a result, employers are also open to hiring foreign students for part-time jobs as well as course-related jobs.
 However, as with every country, there are certain rules you should abide by in while working on a student visa.

 Here’s a quick rundown of what you should know before you work and study in the UK on a Tier 4 student visa.
-Only students enrolled in full-time degree courses are eligible for employment; students students applying for further education colleges on short-term visa may not work while studying.
+Only students enrolled in full-time degree courses are eligible for employment; students applying for further education colleges on a short-term visa may not work while studying.

 Students may work for 20 hours a week

 International students in the UK who are above the age of 16 may work up to 20 hours a week during the term.
 You are allowed to work longer hours during vacation.
 Besides that, you may also work as a postgraduate doctor or dentist if you are enrolled in a recognised foundation programme; this is considered a trainee position.